Quad Cities Campus

 442 Advanced Accounting II.
 (3) Study of advanced accounting topics including segment reporting, partnerships, SEC reporting, and state and local government accounting.
 Prerequisite: ACCT 342 with a grade of C or better.

 445 The Analysis and Use of Financial Statements.
 (3) Integration of concepts from economics, business strategy, accounting, and other business disciplines to analyze financial statements for investment and credit decision making.
-Prerequisite ACCT 441 with a grade of C or better.
+Prerequisite: ACCT 441 with a grade of C or better or permission of instructor.

 451 Accounting Systems and Control.
 (3) Introduction to the concepts and current practices in analyzing and developing organizational accounting and control systems.
-Writing Instruction in the Discipline (WID) course.
-Prerequisites: ACCT 341 with grade of C or better, CS 302, and ENG 280.
+Prerequisites: ACCT 341 with grade of C or better and CS 302.

 455 Advanced Management Accounting.
 (3) Advanced topics in cost/management accounting with an emphasis on tools and techniques for decision making.
 Prerequisite: ACCT 351 with a grade of C or better.